pierremolinaro/can20B-plugin-for-saleae-logic-analyzer/readme.md

 # CAN 2.0B (Molinaro): Controller Area Network (CAN) Analyzer for Saleae Logic 2 Analyzer

 This is a plugin for Saleae Logic 2 Analyzers, built with Saleae Analyzer SDK.
-From July 22, 2022, it uses `FrameV2` so it can use only with Saleae Logic 2.3.43 or newer.
+From July 22, 2022, it uses `FrameV2` so it can be used only with Saleae Logic 2.3.43 or newer.

 ## Building the plugin